XuJ1E/MFER/README.md

  ```

 ## 3、Note:
-the remain file or code (DSF Loss function and the pretrained weights of ConvNext model on Ms-Celeb-1M dataset will release after the paper was accepted !!!)
+- 1. The pretrained weights of ConvNext model on Ms-Celeb-1M dataset will release soon.
+- 2. The remaining code will be updated as soon as possible.

 ## 4、Training

 ```
-CUDA_VISIBLE_DEVICES=0 python train.py --help
+CUDA_VISIBLE_DEVICES=0,1 python train.py --help
 ```

 ## 5、Models